burger4d/Krevetka-chess-engine-project/README.md

 # Why Krevetka?
 The name "Krevetka" means 🍤"shrimp"🦐 in russian.
-The use of a marine animal is in the spirit of great engines such as Stockfish, Rybka.
+The use of a marine animal is in the spirit of great engines such as Stockfish, or Rybka.

-# About the "image recognition":
+# The "image recognition"
-The software takes a screenshot, and will search pixel by pixel the colors of the chessboard.
-After that, the program will know where is the chessboard on the screen(make sure it is fully visible), and will start to play.
-The program will see for the two squares with a modified color(that means a piece was moved) and will deduce what was the las move.
-This also means that you can change the pieces if you want, the size of the chessboard, but not the colors (and do not move the chessboard during the game).
+The software captures a screenshot and searches each individual pixel for colors belonging to the chessboard.
+It then determines the chessboard's location on the screen, ensuring its complete visibility, and begins playing.
+The program continually scans for any color modifications on two squares, indicating a piece has been moved, and deduces the last move made.
+While you can alter the size of the chessboard and exchange pieces, the program requires the colors to remain the same, and moving the chessboard during gameplay is forbidden.

-For the moment it supports the websites lichess, chess.com, chessfriends and chess24.
+Currently, the software is compatible with the following websites: lichess, chess.com, chessfriends, and chess24.

-# The algorithm:
+# The Algorithm:
-The minimax algorithm is an algorithm that will explore all the positions with a given depth.
-It uses a recursive function that will evaluate each position and will find the best one.
-Krevetka uses this algorithm, with a depth of 3 at maximun.
-I didn't do the algorithm in its recursive version, but only with some "for" loops(faster in python than the recursive function).
+The minimax algorithm explores every possible position up to a predetermined depth.
+It executes a recursive function which evaluates each position and determines the optimal move.
+Krevetka uses this algorithm with a maximum depth of three.
+Instead of a recursive function, I implemented it using "for" loops, as these tend to be quicker in Python.

 # Folders:
--engines:
-The other chess engines that you can use(you must put ONLY the executable files).
-Actually, there is only the free version of Komodo(here: https://komodochess.com/downloads.htm).
-For sure, you can also add other chess engines, like Stockfish on https://stockfishchess.org/download/(I didn't add it because the file was larger than 25MB).

--images:
+- engines: Other chess engines which can be used (Please only include the executable files).
+You may find some useful engines here: https://chess-bot.com/blog/chess-engines-download.html
-The rgb values of the "yellow" squares on each website.
+- images: The RGB values of the highlighted squares on each of the aforementioned websites.
+For illustration, if you play e2e4, both e2 and e4 will be illuminated.

--polyglot:
-The different polyglot chess opening books found here: https://chess.stackexchange.com/questions/35448/looking-for-polyglot-opening-books?adlt=strict&toWww=1&redig=95BF7929665C40C0966EB2870AA78E90
+- polyglot: Various polyglot chess opening books available for selection here: https://chess.stackexchange.com/questions/35448/looking-for-polyglot-opening-books?adlt=strict&toWww=1&redig=95BF7929665C40C0966EB2870AA78E90

 # Files:
--krevetka.py:
+- krevetka.py:
-The code of the chess engine.
+Code for the chess engine.

--main.py:
+- main.py:
-The file with the GUI.
+The file displaying the graphical user interface.

--endgame.mp3:
+- endgame.mp3:
-Actually, this is the song "hard as steel" from abbynoise, a Non Copyright Song(NCS).
-You can play it when the game is finished.
+This playlist is "Hard as Steel" by Abbynoise, and it is a Non-Copyright Song(NCS).
+It can be played after the game has ended.

--tools.py:
+- tools.py:
-This file will provide all the "tools" to analyze the screen.
-It will take screenshots, find the position, and will move the mouse to play.
+Provides necessary "tools" for analyzing the screen, such as taking screenshots, finding positions, and moving the mouse to play.
 -README.md:
 The file that you are currently reading.